alexandertrefz/essence/packages/website/diagnostics.md

 `server` for a path to reach into.
 Write the member whole at the call, or write the default's `server` out as a Record Literal, member by member.

+A Case payload default that names a Constant reads the same way.
+Its value IS in hand there — it is baked into the Case Type — but what a path key may reach into is read off what the default WRITES, so a member filled from a name is filled in whole.

 A Function taken as a VALUE drops its defaults, so a path key in an Argument passed through one is refused for the first reason: nothing is filled in any more.